leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 Global resolvers are the ones used for common purposes so they can easily be reused by skills.
 They are defined at a high level in the Leon's structure.

-For example, the purpose of the "affirmation_denial" resolver is to affirm or deny something, just a "yes" or "no" question.
+For example, the purpose of the `affirmation_denial` resolver is to affirm or deny something, just a `yes` or `no` question.
 Like "Would you try again?", such case is very common, therefore this global resolver exists and can easily be used by skills.

 It looks like this (it is longer in reality):